 In 2008 a new Part 4 of the Commerce Act was introduced.
 The purpose of Part 4 is to promote the long‐term benefit of consumers in markets where there is little or no competition and little or no likelihood of a substantial increase in competition.
 In particular, it provides for the regulation of the price and quality of goods or services in such markets, including the market for gas pipeline services, both transmission and distribution.

-Part 4 requires the Commerce Commission to set default price-quality paths and information disclosure requirements for regulated businesses, including the disclosure of Asset Management Plans (AMPs).
+Part 4 requires the Commerce Commission to set default price-quality paths and information disclosure requirements for regulated businesses, including the disclosure of AMPs.
 One of the objectives of price-quality regulation is to ensure that the regulated firms have incentives to improve efficiency and provide services at a quality that reflects consumer demands.

 Price-quality regulation

-From 1 July 2013, price-quality regulation was introduced for the transmission systems of MDL and Vector, and the distribution systems of GasNet, Powerco, and Vector.
+Price-quality regulation of gas pipelines was introduced on 1 July 2013.
+It currently applies to the transmission system owned by First Gas, and the distribution systems owned by First Gas, GasNet, Powerco, and Vector.

 Currently, gas quality does not feature as one of the quality standards required by price-quality regulation, but it is possible that future quality standards could include gas quality.
 The Commerce Commission’s paper Initial Default Price Quality Path for Gas Pipeline Businesses – Issues Paper, 12 April 2010, noted that metrics related to reliability, system integrity, quality of gas, and customer service could all be useful.
 In particular, it noted that issues of gas quality may be relevant to the setting of the price-quality regulation.
-However, the initial price-quality determination only has one quality measure: emergency response times.
+However, the price-quality determinations have so far only set one quality measure: emergency response times.

 Information disclosure

 Commerce Commission Decision NZCC 23 sets out the information disclosure requirements for gas distribution businesses, and Decision NZCC 24 sets out the information disclosure requirements for gas transmission businesses.
 Both decisions are dated 1 October 2012.
 The required disclosures are the minimum packages of information the Commerce Commission considers that an interested person will need to determine whether the purpose of Part 4 of the Commerce Act is being met.
-Of particular relevance to gas quality is the fleshing out of the detail required in the AMPs of the regulated businesses.
+Of particular relevance to gas quality is the fleshing out of the detail required in the AMPs of regulated businesses.

 Asset Management Plans

-AMPs set out the TSO’s or NO’s view of the on-going investment, maintenance and operational requirements of its system.
+An AMP sets out the TSO’s or NO’s view of the on-going investment, maintenance and operational requirements of its system.
 Although an AMP is forward looking, it contains statistics on risk factors such as the history of reported gas escapes, interruptions, 3rd party damage incidents etc. in accordance with the mandatory disclosure requirements of NZCC 23 and NZCC 24.

 Consumer Guarantees Act 1993

-The CG Act potentially adds to the consumer-related obligations on industry participants already arising from the Gas Act and Commerce Act, described in sections 3.13.1 and 3.23.2 of this document.
+The CG Act potentially adds to the consumer-related obligations on industry participants arising from the Gas Act and Commerce Act, described in sections 3.1 and 3.2 of this document.
 In this section, we use the CG Act definition of consumer, which is narrower than the definition used elsewhere in this document.
-Under the CG Act, a consumer is a residential gas user and, potentially, some small business gas users..
+Under the CG Act, a consumer is a residential gas user.

-Under the CG Act, consumer rights are expressed as a series of ‘‘guarantees’’ that a seller automatically makes when a consumer buys goods or services.
+Under the CG Act, consumer rights are expressed as a series of ‘guarantees’ that a seller automatically makes when a consumer buys goods or services.
 Amendments to the CG Act in 2003 provide for the supply of gas to be included as a good and a contract for the supply of gas to be included as a service.
 As a result, the sale of gas to consumers must comply with the guarantees.
-For example, sale of gas to consumers must comply with the ‘‘acceptable quality’’ guarantee in the CG Act.
+For example, sale of gas to consumers must comply with the ‘acceptable quality’ guarantee in the CG Act.